NLeSC/guide/languages/python.md

 * [How to submit a package to PyPI](http://peterdowns.com/posts/first-time-with-pypi.html) (so it can be installed with pip)
   * Packages should be uploaded to PyPI using the `nlesc` account
+  * When distributing code through PyPI, non-python files (such as requirements.txt) will not be packaged automatically, you need to add a `MANIFEST.in` file.
+  * To test whether your distribution will work correctly before uploading to PyPI, you can run `python setup.py sdist` in the root of your repository.
+Then try installing your package with `pip install dist/<your_package>tar.gz.`
 * [Build using conda](http://conda.pydata.org/docs/build_tutorials.html)
 * [Python wheels](http://pythonwheels.com/) are the new standard for [distributing](https://packaging.python.org/distributing/#wheels) Python packages.
 For pure python code, without C extensions, use [`bdist_wheel`](https://packaging.python.org/distributing/#pure-python-wheels) with a Python 2 and Python 3 setup, or use [`bdist_wheel --universal`](https://packaging.python.org/distributing/#universal-wheels) if the code is compatible with both Python 2 and 3.
 If C extensions are used, each OS needs to have its own wheel.
 The [manylinux](https://github.com/pypa/manylinux) docker images can be used for building wheels compatible with multiple Linux distributions.
 See [the manylinux demo](https://github.com/pypa/python-manylinux-demo) for an example.
 Wheel building can be automated using Travis (for pure python, Linux and OS X) and Appveyor.